Pharmacy Contraception Service (PCS)

 Once a pharmacy owner has decided they wish to provide the service, Community Pharmacy England’s implementation checklist will guide them through the steps they need to take to prepare to provide the service.

-Download the Pharmacy Contraception Service implementation checklist
+Download the Pharmacy Contraception Service pharmacy owner implementation checklist (September 2025)

-Pharmacist implementation checklist: Pharmacy Contraception Service
+Download the pharmacist and pharmacy technician implementation checklist: Pharmacy Contraception Service (October 2025)

 Consultation room